California Gov. Gavin Newsom stays in power as recall fails

 Newsom has been viewed as a potential White House contender since at least 2004, when he defied federal law to issue marriage licenses to LGBT couples as mayor of San Francisco.
 His victory maintained those prospects, though he will still have to navigate around the ambitions of Harris, who came up through San Francisco politics alongside Newsom.

-Newsom came to the contest with advantages — it was his to win or lose.
+Newsom came to the contest with advantages.
 California’s electorate is less Republican, less white and younger than it was in 2003, when voters booted the Democratic Davis.
 Newsom was allowed to raise unlimited funds, dwarfing his competitors while flooding TV screens with advertising.
 Public worker unions and business and tech executives poured millions into his campaign.

 The GOP had looked to build on its four congressional wins in 2020 and recruited tens of thousands more volunteers to campaign for the recall.
 Voter turnout and the recall results in the four Southern California districts, in Orange County and the Los Angeles suburbs, will offer an early indication of the party’s ability to hold the seats next year.